-The College of Dentistry Faculty Practice shall establish and maintain such written Operational Policies and Procedures as are necessary to provide accountability and appropriate management of the Group and the Group's fiscal affairs.
+OU Dentistry shall establish such written Operational Policies and Procedures as are necessary to provide accountability and appropriate management of the Group and the Group's fiscal affairs.
 These policies and procedures are subject to review and recommendation for approval by the Advisory Council to the Dean as appropriate.
-These Operational Policies and Procedures must adhere to the following principles:
+These Operational policies and procedures must adhere to the following principles:

-1) All direct patient clinical activities of Participants will be managed by the Group and shall follow the Operational Policies and Procedures of the Group regardless of size or location.
+- 1) All direct patient clinical activities of Participants will be managed by the Group and shall follow Group policies and procedures regardless of size or location. - Whenever possible and appropriate, patient referrals should be made within the Group. - 3) A faculty member's practice time shall be determined by their respective employment contract.

-- 2) Whenever possible and appropriate, patient referrals should be made within the Group.
-Referrals outside the Group must comply with Stark and Anti-Kickback laws, conflicts of interest principles, and State Ethics rules and may not be to the referring provider's outside practice. - 3) A faculty member's practice time shall be determined by their respective employment contract. - 4) All clinical faculty members shall practice unless granted an exception by the Department Chair and Dean. - 5) If full-time licensed faculty members (FTE 1.0) are granted an exception from practice, then they will dedicate an equivalent amount of time to teaching, research, and/or scholarly activity. - 6) No policy shall violate or supersede University requirements, policies, or procedures.
+- All clinical faculty members shall practice unless granted an exception by the Department Chair and/or Dean. - 5) If full-time licensed faculty members (FTE 1.0) are granted an exception from practice, then they will dedicate an equivalent amount of time to teaching, research, and/or scholarly activity. - 6) No policy shall violate or supercede University requirements, policies, or procedures.